-Nepal is a unique country it varies from 60 meters to 8,848 meters above from sea level which is highest peak in the world Mt.
+Nepal is a unique country.
+It’s ground levels vary from 60 meters to 8,848 meters above sea level with it’s highest peak in the world Mt.
 Everest.
 Nepal offers the best mountain viewing options in the world.
 Take a trip to Nagakot or Dhulikhel from where there are panoramic views of the Himalayas.
 Roughly 75 percent of the country is covered by mountains.
-Enjoy Kathmandu’s old bazaars, Hanuman Dhoka and Durbar Square.
-The old-world charm of the Kathmandu Valley.
+Enjoy Kathmandu’s old bazaars, Hanuman Dhoka and Durbar Square and the old-world charm of the Kathmandu Valley.
 Timeless craftsmanship is evident in its temples and squares and its people are still fiercely devoted to the ways of life and faith passed on from their ancestors.
 Discover a lost world of towering trees and twisting vines and of lumbering rhinos.
 There are crocodiles, pythons, deer and brilliantly coloured birds.
 Explore rivers which have nearly 30% of the world’s remaining gharial population.
-This fish-eating crocodile has been hunted in the past for the supposed aphrodisiac qualities of its snout.
+The fish-eating crocodile has been hunted in the past for the supposed aphrodisiac qualities of its snout.

 KODARI to KATHMANDU

 We entered Nepal from Tibet (Zhangmu) crossing the Friendship Bridge to the small Nepalese border town of Kodari around 150km North of Kathmandu.
 We followed the Araniko highway.
-It is among the most dangerous of highways in Nepal due to extremely steep slopes on each side of the road, massive landslides and accidents (busses, trucks and vehicles plunging into the river below) are a regular occurrence especially after rains. keeping the route open is difficult due to landslides from monsoons.
-However, the route is very scenic, with extremely steep Himalayan mountainsides, the beautiful Sun Kosi river, towns of Barabise, Jiri, Dolaghat, Palanchok, to the Kathmandu Valley.
+It is among the most dangerous of highways in Nepal due to extremely steep slopes on each side of the road, massive landslides and accidents (busses, trucks and vehicles plunging into the river below are a regular occurrence especially after rains).
+Keeping the route open is difficult due to landslides from monsoons.
+However, the route is very scenic, with extremely steep Himalayan mountainsides, the beautiful Sun Kosi river, the towns of Barabise, Jiri, Dolaghat, Palanchok, and the Kathmandu Valley.